mnsvz/mnsvz.github.io/_posts/2018-08-10-olaplay-consumer-experience.markdown

 In brief, the redesign involves and advocates for ‘design for distance’ by minimizing text inputs and having a content first approach.

 The redesigned UI asks for zero typing by the user.
 Most common tasks like searching and typing queries would now be handled by an omnipresent voice search assistant.
-Ola partnered with Microsoft and the engineering team worked on deep integration of Cortana services into the OlaPlay plaform, enabling users to perform system-wide voice searches easily.
+Ola partnered with Microsoft and the engineering team worked on deep integration of Cortana services into the OlaPlay platform, enabling users to perform system-wide voice searches easily.